How Many Hills Are There

 |

-that this hill remains unnamed.
-As this narrow hill runs generally along
+hill remains unnamed.
+As this narrow hill runs generally along Duncan Street,

-Duncan Street, and as there's already a Castro Hill, Duncan Hill would be a
+and as there's already a Castro Hill, Duncan Hill would be a natural name for

 ||